daniel10012/bitinsight/README.md

 ## Next

 - Spark Graphframes to cluster addresses by possible wallets.
 This gives a clue on who controls a collection of addresses and therefore offers better tracking capabilities
-- Airflow to keep the data current by running one batch job per day
+- Run one Airflow job per day to keep the data current
 - Custom address flagging capabilities through a flask interface and Postgres